containers/quadlet/docs/Fileformat.md

   this differs from the gid in `Group` then user namespaces are used to map the ids.
 If unspecified this defaults to what was specified in `Group`.

+* `NoNewPrivileges=` (defaults to `yes`)

+  If enabled (which is the default) this disables the container processes from gaining additional privileges via things like setuid and file capabilieities.

+* `DropCapability=` (defaults to `all`)

+   Drop these capabilities from the default container capability set.
+   The default is `all`, so you have to add any capabilities you want with `AddCapability`.
+Set this to empty to drop no capabilities.
+   This can be listed multiple times.

 * `AddCapability=`

-   By default the container runs with no capabilities, if any are needed you can list add them with this key.
+   By default the container runs with no capabilities (due to DropCapabilities='all'), if any specific caps are needed you can list add them with this key.
 For example using `AddCapability=CAP_DAC_OVERRIDE`.
 This can be listed multiple times.